 This is occasionally a useful way to think about correlation.
 It says that the correlation measures the tendency of $\{x\}$ and $\{y\}$ to be larger (resp. smaller) than their means for the same data points, compared to how much they change on their own.

 Working with covariance (rather than correlation) allows us to unify some ideas.
-In particular, for data items which are d dimensional vectors, it is straightforward to compute a single matrix that captures all covariances between all pairs of components - this is the covariance matrix.
+In particular, for data items which are d dimensional vectors, it is straight-

 Definition: 3.2 Covariance Matrix

 The covariance matrix is: